Understanding Redis Cache Topology

 Treating Redis as a monolithic key-value repository is an architectural anti-pattern at scale.
 Modern deployments require engineers to view the cache as a distributed, fault-tolerant routing fabric where topology dictates horizontal scaling limits, data locality, network latency profiles, and failure domain boundaries.
 A properly architected Redis deployment aligns node placement, client routing logic, and eviction policies with application access patterns.
 While the foundational mechanics of data movement are established in Redis Caching Architecture & Invalidation Fundamentals, operational resilience depends on precise configuration tuning, deterministic routing, and automated scaling workflows that respect both physical and logical cluster boundaries.

-Hash Slot Architecture & Deterministic Routing
+Hash Slot Architecture and Deterministic Routing

 Redis Cluster partitions the keyspace into exactly 16,384 hash slots.
 Each primary node owns a contiguous range of these slots, and clients must resolve slot-to-node mappings before executing commands.
 The mapping is deterministic: slot = CRC16(key) % 16384.
 This architecture eliminates single points of failure but introduces routing complexity that must be handled at the client layer.